zkhin/backend/README.md

 To allow [SES](https://console.aws.amazon.com/ses/home) to send transactional emails from Cognito:

-- add and verify the domain `real.app`
+- Add and verify the domain `real.app`.
+To do this you will need to be able to add a code to a TXT record on the `real.app` domain.
-- add and verify the email address `no-reply@real.app`.
-- optionally set up spf, dkim, dmarc and a MAIL FROM domain of `mail.real.app`
+- Configure the MAIL FROM domain of `mail.real.app`
+- If this is a production account, you will also want to configure DKIM for `real.app` in the SES interface.

 #### SNS

 _Once per AWS Account_

 - Use [this guide](https://docs.aws.amazon.com/sns/latest/dg/sms_stats_cloudwatch.html#sns-viewing-cloudwatch-logs) to enable CloudWatch Logs for all SMS messages

-- Note this functionality [isn't yet available via cloudfront](https://stackoverflow.com/a/59188488), but once it is, it could be integrated into our standard deploy
+### Other stacks outside this repo

+The stacks in the following repos will need to be deployed before these

+- `REAL-Post-Verification`
+- `themes`

+The `themes` stack will create an S3 bucket, within which there is a subdirectory `placeholder-photos`.
+The integration tests in this repo expect that subdirectory to be empty.

 ### First-time stack deployment order

 Resource dependencies between the stacks make initial deployment tricky.
 Stacks should be deployed in this order:

 - `real-lambda-layers`
-- `real-main`, with resources that depend on `real-cloudfront` commented out in serverless.yml
+- `real-main`, with the following commented out from `serverless.yml`
+  - the `AWS::S3::BucketPolicy` resource that depends on `real-cloudfront`
+  - the `AWS::Logs::MetricFilter`s and `AWS::CloudWatch::Alarm` that depend on a AppSync GraphQL LogGroup
 - `real-cloudfront`
 - `real-main` again, with nothing commented out
 - `real-auth`